 The school accepts that mobile devices are an important part of modern-day life.
-Mobile devices include tablets, phones, watches and other portable technology able to intelligently connect to other devices or services.

-Seaford College accepts that parents/carers give their children mobile devices to protect them from everyday risks involving personal security and safety, and for the benefit of communication.
+Seaford College accepts that parents/carers give their children mobile devices to protect them from everyday risks involving personal security and safety whilst traveling to and from school, and for the benefit of communication.

-Parents/carers are asked to be respectful of the school day, and to avoid potentially contacting their child during lesson times, activity sessions, talks and tutor periods.
+Parents/carers are asked to be respectful of the school day, and to avoid contacting their child during the school day.
 The school should always be notified of a parent's intention to collect their child early.

-Parents/carers are reminded that in cases of emergency, the school office remains the appropriate point of contact and can ensure your child is reached quickly and assisted in any appropriate way.
+Parents/carers are reminded that in cases of emergency, the school reception remains the appropriate point of contact and can ensure your child is reached quickly and assisted in any appropriate way.